BurnOutTrader/fund-forge/ff_strategies/README.md

 See the [Test strategy](https://github.com/BurnOutTrader/fund-forge/blob/main/test_strategy/src/main.rs) for the most up-to-date working strategy example.

-Strategies are launched by creating a new instance of the `FundForgeStrategy` struct using the `initialize()` function.
-This will automatically create the engine and start the strategy in the background. \
+- Strategies are launched by creating a new instance of the `FundForgeStrategy` struct using the `initialize()` function, this will automatically create the engine and start the strategy in the background.
-Then we can receive `StrategyEventBuffer`s in our `fn on_data_received()` function. \
+- Then we can receive `StrategyEventBuffer`s in our `fn on_data_received()` function.
-The strategy object returned from `initialize()` is a fully owned object, and we can pass it to other function, wrap it in an arc etc. \
+- The strategy object returned from `initialize()` is a fully owned object, and we can pass it to other function, wrap it in an arc etc.

-It is best practice to use the strategies methods to interact with the strategy rather than calling on any private fields directly. \
-strategy methods only need a reference to the strategy object, and will handle all the necessary locking and thread safety for you. \
+It is best practice to use the strategies methods to interact with the strategy rather than calling on any private fields directly. strategy methods only need a reference to the strategy object, and will handle all the necessary locking and thread safety for you.
-It is possible to wrap the strategy in Arc if you need to pass it to multiple threads, all functionality will remain. \
+It is possible to wrap the strategy in Arc if you need to pass it to multiple threads, all functionality will remain.

 The strategy object is an owned object, however it does not need to be owned or mutable to access strategy methods, all methods can be called with only a reference to the strategy object, this allows us to pass our strategy in an Arc to any other threads or functions and still utilise its full functionality, the strategy is protected from misuse by using interior mutability.